-The limiting factors for all soil samples include peat depth for sample codes D1, D2, and D3, and peat maturity for almost all sample codes except D1, D3, and P3.
+The limiting factors for all soil samples include peat depth for sample codes D1, D2, and D3 and peat maturity for almost all sample codes except D1, D3, and P3.
 There are issues related to flood hazard height in the peatland restoration area of Perigi Village, where sample codes D1 and D3 have water surface heights above ground level.
 For potential land suitability, recommendations for land improvement include the addition of lime and canal revitalization in the land or peatland area.
-Canal revitalization is recommended, including the construction of canal blocks, to regulate and maintain the optimal water table.
-Control drainage option is the proper way to have optimum water level in the canal in supporting ground water table requirement for crop growth development and fire prevention Actual results can be provided with recommendations according to guidelines, allowing for improvements to specific land conditions to support the land suitability for pineapple crops.
-To avoid plants being flooded in the rainy season, the soil must be raised at least 30 cm above the average flood water level.
+Canal revitalization is recommended, including constructing canal blocks to regulate and maintain the optimal water table.
+The controlled drainage option is the proper way to have an optimum water level in the canal to support groundwater table requirements for crop growth development and fire prevention.
+Actual results can be provided with recommendations according to guidelines, allowing for improvements to specific land conditions to support the land's suitability for pineapple crops.
+To avoid plants being flooded in the rainy season, the soil must be raised at least 30 cm above the average floodwater level.